Titmus sets a women’s 200-meter freestyle world record at Australia’s Olympic swimming trials

 “I just wanted to put together a great swim and I have the chance to do it again in Paris," she said.

+Titmus and O’Callaghan finished more than three seconds ahead of the rest of the field in a strong final.
+Lani Pallister placed third, Brianna Throssell was fourth and Shayna Jack tied for fifth with Jamie Perkins.

+The top six swimmers are likely to form Australia’s 4x200 freestyle relay squad in Paris.
+The Australians hold the world record in the event.

-Australia's squad for the Olympics will be confirmed on the weekend, after the six-day trials at Brisbane's Chandler Aquatic Center.
+Australia's team for the Olympics will be confirmed on the weekend, after the six-day trials at Brisbane's Chandler Aquatic Center.

 AP sports: https://apnews.com/sports